Horace François Bastien Sébastiani de La Porta: Embassy to Selim III

-During the parallel Anglo-Turkish War in 1807, Sébastiani helped the Ottomans in the successful defense of Constantinople against the British squadron of Admiral Duckworth.
-The British bombardment, coming at a time when the Muslim population was celebrating Eid al-Adha, was met with panic, and Sébastiani's group of French military officers was soon the only organized force present on the European side.
-In his messages to Selim, Sir John Duckworth asked for the French ambassador to be removed, for the Ottoman fleet and the Dardanelles military facilities to be handed over, and for Russia to be granted rule over Wallachia and Moldavia.
-The Sultan sent envoys requesting Sébastiani to leave Ottoman territory, but the French Ambassador explained that he would not do so until being ordered by Selim himself.
+During the Anglo-Turkish War in 1807, Sébastiani helped the Ottomans during the Dardanelles operation off Constantinople by a British squadron under Admiral John Duckworth.
+The operation, occurring at a time when the local Muslim population was celebrating Eid al-Adha, was met with panic, and Sébastiani's group of French military officers was soon the only organized force present on the defending side.
+In his messages to Selim, Duckworth asked for the French ambassador to be removed, for the Ottoman Navy and the Dardanelles military facilities to be handed over, and for Russia to be granted rule over Wallachia and Moldavia.
+The Sultan sent envoys requesting Sébastiani to leave Ottoman territory, but the French ambassador explained that he would not do so until being ordered by Selim himself.

-As the matter was being debated, Janissary forces on the Anatolian shore organized themselves, and, once increased in strength, began responding to the attack.
+As the matter was being debated, Janissary forces on the Anatolian shore organized themselves, and, once increased in strength, began bombarding Duckworth's squadron.
 Selim subsequently asked Sébastiani and his men (including Louis Gustave le Doulcet and José Martínez Hervás, marquis d'Alménara, as well as the embassy's secretary Florimond de Faÿ de La Tour-Maubourg), to oversee Constantinople's defense and the line of fire nearby Topkapı Palace, organizing maneuvers which caused Duckworth to withdraw.

 In 1806, Sébastiani married Jeanne-Françoise-Antoinette (Fanny) Franquetot de Coigny, only daughter of François-Henri de Franquetot, marquis de Coigny).
 She died in childbirth while in Constantinople, just a few days before the Sultan was deposed (14 April 1807), and left Sébastiani a large fortune.
 Upon hearing news of her death, Sultan Selim transmitted condolences through his Grand Dragoman.